eic/run-cvmfs-osg-eic-shell/README.md

  - `run`: They payload code you want to execute on top of the view
  - `setup`: Initialization/Setup script for a view that sets the environment (e.g. `/opt/detector/epic-main/bin/thisepic.sh`)
  - `sandbox-path`: Path where the setup script for the custom view is location.
 By specifying this variable the auto-resolving of the view based on `release` and `platform` is disabled.
- - `network_types`: Network types to setup inside container.
-Defaults to `bridge` networking, but can be `none` to disable networking.
  - `apptainer_version`: Apptainer version to use.
 Defaults to `latest`, but can be any version such as `v1.4.5`.

 Please be aware that you must use the combination of parameters `release` and `platform` together or use just the variable `platform-release` alone.
 These two options are given to enable more flexibility for the user to form their workflow with matrix expressions.